Cocoom/Cocoom.github.io/docs/advanced/security.md

 Only authorized personnel (designated DevOps) have access to the technical infrastructure.

-Ongoing sensitization of staff to data and system security.
+Our security policy includes ongoing sensitization of technical staff to data and system security.

 ## Transmission of data